 A foundation at the service of citizens

-On October 15, 1975, gouvernement du Québec granted letters patent to the Héritage Montréal Foundation.
-A few days later, under the founding presidency of Phyllis Lambert, the first meeting of the Board of Directors was held.
+On October 15, 1975, the gouvernement du Québec letters patent to Héritage Montréal.
+A few days later, under the founding presidency of Phyllis Lambert, the first meeting of the board of directors was held.

 In Europe, the year 1975 was devoted to architectural heritage.
 Here, closely following the creation of Sauvons Montréal in the wake of the demolition of the Van Horne Mansion in 1973, Héritage Montréal was born, an organization that continues to act independently and non-partisan, in the service of heritage and urban development of collective interest.